Work90210/CryptoWave/docs/04-apis/filtering-sorting.md

 ## 3. Endpoint/Function Reference

 The primary interaction with external data is managed through repositories that abstract API calls.
-The `lib/repositories` directory contains specific repository classes for different data interactions.
+The following repositories are identified:

 ### `lib/repositories/coin_repository.dart`

 This repository is responsible for fetching cryptocurrency data.

+### `ExceptionHandler` Class

+The `ExceptionHandler` class is responsible for processing and standardizing API exceptions.

-### `ExceptionHandler.enhanceException`
+#### `ExceptionHandler.enhanceException`

 This static method within the `ExceptionHandler` class is responsible for transforming base API exceptions into domain-specific exceptions with enhanced context.